ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 ---

-## I. The Universe We Cannot See Whole
+## I. The Universe we cannot see whole

 The Now you are in is the only Now there is.